Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Some Applications

 \subsection{Amplifying the Average Kazhdan Constant}

-The \emph{Kazhdan constant} is a notion of ``spectral gap'' (and so it is related to bias) for discrete groups which predates and was central to the study of expansion in finite groups and graphs.
-These groups can have infinitely many irreducible representations on more general Hilbert spaces, possibly of infinite dimension.
+The \emph{Kazhdan constant} is a notion of ``spectral gap'' (and so it is related to bias) for discrete groups which predates, and was central to the study of expansion in finite groups and graphs. {In particular, we can work with finitely generated} groups that can have infinitely many irreducible representations on more general Hilbert spaces, possibly of infinite dimension.
 Nonetheless, we can still apply our operator version of Ta-Shma's amplification procedure as it is independent of dimension and works for any unitary representation $\rho$.
 Therefore, we amplify the average Kazhdan constant which also amplifies the Kazhdan constant.
 We now define these two parameters formally.

-Let $G$ be a discrete group generated by a finite set $S$ of generators.
+Let $G$ be a group generated by a finite set $S$ of generators.
 The Kazhdan constant of $G$ with respect to generators $S$ is defined as

 where $\mathcal{K}(G,S,\rho) \coloneqq \inf_{v \in \cH \colon \norm{v}_2=1} \max_{g \in S} \norm{\rho(g) \,v - v}_2^2$.

 Analogously, an average version of the Kazhdan constant, as in the work of Pak and Zuk~\cite{PZ01}, can be defined as